etkramer/NFM/README.md

 ## ⚠ Status

-This project has been in development for more than a year across various forms, but is still *far* from feature-complete.
+While this project has been in development for more than a year in various forms, it is still *far* from feature-complete.
 The repository has been made public solely for the sake of transparency, and is not expected to be built or contributed to.

 ## 💡 Licence